suncoast-devs/handbook/lessons/full-stack-build-an-app/index.md

-Here we are telling the `codegenerator` to create a controller named `RestaurantsController`, that we wish to use `async` controller actions, that we are generating an `api` style controller (as opposed to one that renders its own HTML views), that the model used with this controller is `Restaurant`, our database context class is named `DatabaseContext` and our controller folder is `Controllers`
+Here we are telling the `codegenerator` to create a controller named `RestaurantsController`, that we wish to use `async` controller actions, that we are generating an `api` style controller (as opposed to one that renders HTML views), that the model used with this controller is `Restaurant`, our database context class is named `DatabaseContext` and our controller folder is `Controllers`

 If we were generating a controller for a different model we would change the